MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add postLike function in reactPost controller.
+* Add remove like in likePost function.
-* Add userId reaction in post model.
+* Add auth.middleware.js.
-* Resolve token issue during login.

 # Before to run this server